normbrooks-systems/DROPSpec/deliverables-reference-implementation.md

 ### B1.
 Scan axis structural spec — **GATES B2, B3**

 Re-derive from actual head assembly mass.
-The README's ~2 kg design load and 4080 gantry followed from a steel commercial stall; a printed gang plausibly lands sub-kilo.
-Deliverable is the load, acceleration, and deflection budget, and the extrusion/rail selection that falls out of it.
+The original proposal's ~2 kg design load and 4080 gantry followed from a steel commercial stall; the README now states 2040 with mass TBD (750 g – 2 kg), and a printed gang plausibly lands at the low end.
+Deliverable is the load, acceleration, and deflection budget, and the confirmation — or correction — of the 2040 selection against the weighed article.
 The spec-side ceiling this must eventually respect — maximum mass of a conforming head — is itself still TBD (spec §3.2, §10).

 **Status:** NOT STARTED · **BLOCKED BY:** A4 (mass estimate)